-Nina L. Richardson, Director since 2019, age 62

-Business Experience and Other Directorships

-Ms. Richardson serves as managing director of Three Rivers Energy, Inc., a company she co-founded in 2003, and has been an independent consultant since March 2015.
-From February 2013 to February 2015.
-Ms. Richardson served as chief operating officer of GoPro, Inc. She has also held several executive positions of increasing responsibility at Flex Ltd, a global electronics and manufacturing service provider.
+Nina L. Richardson, Director since 2019, age 62 Business Experience and Other Directorships Experience, Qualifications and Attributes Ms. Richardson serves as managing director of Three Rivers Energy, Inc., a We believe Ms. Richardson's qualifications to sit on our Board include her company she co-founded in 2003, and has been an independent consultant extensive board and executive experience in engineering, manufacturing, since March 2015.
+From February 2013 to February 2015, Ms. Richardson sales, supply chain management and global operations.
+She has held served as chief operating officer of GoPro, Inc. She has also held several executive positions in a variety of industry sectors including consumer executive positions of increasing responsibility at Flex Ltd, a global electronics, technology, and manufacturing. electronics and manufacturing service provider.
 Ms. Richardson also currently serves as a director of Silicon Laboratories Inc., a position she has held since January 2016; as a director of Resideo Technologies, Inc., a position she has held since October 2018; and as a director of Eargo, Inc., a position she has held since September 2020.
 She previously served as a director at Zayo Group Holdings, Inc. (2015-2018), Callidus Software, Inc. (2017-2018) and Silicon Graphics International Corp. ("SGI") (2016).